 Also, realize that although a DBA might discourage other businesses from using your name, it won’t offer the same name protection as forming an LLC or incorporating.
 For that reason, I also suggest you use CorpNet’s free trademark search tool to see if your preferred name is available throughout all the states.
 If it is, you might consider also filing for trademark protection of your name to better guarantee competitors won’t be able to hijack it.

-Filing For a Fictitious Name – What Do You Need to Do?
+Filing For a Fictitious Name

-your bank about opening accounts in that name, you should file your DBA.
+Your bank about opening accounts in that name, you should file your DBA.
 Some states and counties provide some leeway, allowing you to file within a certain period of time after you first use the business name.
 It’s best to get it done as soon as possible, though, to avoid the possibility of missing the deadline.

 To file for a fictitious business name, you must complete some paperwork (usually a simple one-page form) and pay the applicable filing fee.
 In some states, you must apply for DBAs through a state agency, usually the Secretary of State office.
 In other states, you need to file for fictitious names through the county in which your business is located.
 Forms and fees vary from state to state and county to county.
 As I mentioned earlier, you may also have to publish a notice in your local newspaper and then provide proof to the state or county that you have done so.